zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

     - Retrieves the messages from the completed thread and displays the last one sent by the agent.
     - Displays the conversation history
     - Saves each file that was generated.
-    - Deletes the agent and thread when they are no longer required.
+    - Deletes the agent and thread when they're no longer required.

 1. Save the code file (*CTRL+S*) when you have finished.
 You can also close the code editor (*CTRL+Q*); though you may want to keep it open in case you need to make any edits to the code you added.
-In either case, keep the cloud shell command line pane open.
+In either case, keep the cloud shell command-line pane open.

 ### Sign into Azure and run the app

-1. In the cloud shell command line pane, enter the following command to sign into Azure.
+1. In the cloud shell command-line pane, enter the following command to sign into Azure.

     ```
     az login